-Minorities 4 Medical Marijuana (M4MM) held a rally in the parking lot of Trenton City Hall, featuring several local dignitaries and cannabis vendors.
+Minorities 4 Medical Marijuana (M4MM) held a rally in the parking lot of Trenton City Hall featuring several local officials, cannabis NJ gifting entrepreneurs, & NJWeedman.

-Trenton Mayor Reed Gusciora, a longtime advocate of cannabis legalization in the Assembly before being elected, was aware that cannabis flower and gummies were being sold.
+Trenton Mayor Reed Gusciora knew cannabis flower and gummies were being sold.
+He was a longtime advocate of cannabis legalization in the Assembly before being elected,

-Denouncing the War on Drugs at Trenton City Hall
+Denouncing War on Drugs at Trenton City Hall

 Congresswoman Bonnie Watson Coleman (D-NJ-12) denounced the War on Drugs for disproportionately targeting and arresting minorities and lamented people going to jail for small amounts of cannabis.

 She introduced a bill with Congresswoman Cori Bush (D-MO-1) decriminalizing possession of all drugs on the federal level.

 “The Drug Reform Act shifts the authority and accountability and expectations of dealing with individualized substance abuse from the criminal justice system to the healthcare system to help those in need who would not be threatened with jail time,” she explained.

 “I know that sounds kind of wild to some people,” she noted.